kevincobos/Front-End-Basic-React/README.md

 - React is scalable - large applications with data that changes over time without reloading the page is where React performs best.

 ### React Main Features

-- a JavaScript library for building user interfaces.
+- JavaScript library for building user interfaces.
-- a tool for building SPAs (Single Page Applications).
+- Tool for building SPAs (Single Page Applications).
-- a tool for handling the view layer for web and mobile apps.
+- Tool for handling the view layer for web and mobile apps.
-- a tool for building fast and scalable front-end applications.
+- Tool for building fast and scalable front-end applications.
-- a tool for building UI components that can be used on their own or combined with other components to build complex UIs.
+- Tool for building UI components that can be used on their own or combined with other components to build complex UIs.

 SPA's are web applications that load a single HTML page and dynamically update that page as the user interacts with the app.
 SPAs use AJAX and HTML5 to create fluid and responsive web apps, without constant page reloads.
 However, this means much of the work happens on the client side, in JavaScript.
 React allows developers to build SPAs.